 BHP operates in an exceptionally tight rental market.
 This activity aims to increase housing choices by providing an incentive for new landlords to participate in the program, establishing a revolving security deposit loan fund for new participants and a damage claim fund for landlords, and restricting moves for current participants who are not in program compliance.
 This activity was approved in 2016 and was fully implemented in 2018.
-No changes are anticipated to the activity or its metrics in 2021.
+A minor change was made to this activity.
+Originally the security deposit loan term was 12 months.
+This was shortened to 10 months to allow for a grace period on the front end of the payback and for the loan to be paid in full prior to the lease ending.
+No further changes are anticipated to the activity or its metrics in 2022.